bella-network/GoAPTCacher/README.md

 - Origin errors (403/401) -> Repository requires subscription/auth; add the domain to passthrough_domains.
 - Slow or no UI -> Check service logs; verify `index.enable: true` and that the service binds to the expected interface.
 - Hash mismatches -> Check if a mirror override or remap is causing packages to be fetched from unexpected hosts.
 You can also delete the corrupted files from the cache directory.

+## Tested with

+- Ubuntu Desktop and Server
+- Debian

 # Feedback and Contributions